scriptPilot/dexie-mysql-sync/README.md

 ## Usage

-All MySQL tables must have some required extra columns for the synchronization.
+All synchronized MySQL tables must have some required extra columns for the synchronization.

 Example `schema.sql` file: